pe-st/garmin-connect-export/README.md

 ### Limitations of Data Provided by Current Endpoints and Choices Made

 - The timezones provided are just the names (e.g. for Central European Time CET you can get either "Europe/Paris" or "(GMT+01:00) Central European Time"), but not the exact offset.
 Note that the "GMT+01:00" part of the name is hardcoded, so in summer (daylight savings time) Garmin Connect still uses +01:00 in the name even if the offset then is +02:00.
 To get the offset you need to calculate the difference between the startTimeLocal and the startTimeGMT.
-The current script writes the calculate offset into the CSV file.
-- The elevation is either uncorrected or corrected, with a flag telling which.
-The current endpoints don't provide both sets of elevations anymore (older endpoints did provide them both, but these endpoints don't work anymore)
-- The speed written to the CSV file is the speed in km/h for most activities and the pace (min/km) for pedestrial activities (running, walking, hiking).
-This is easy to change though.

 History